 Maui’s marine life is incomparable.
 The clear, dazzling water banking our shores teem with a cornucopia of aquatic creatures, from Hawaiian Spinner Dolphins and manta rays to Hawaiian Green Sea Turtles and moray eels.
 What’s more, Humpback whales (aka 45 tons of magnificence) migrate from Alaska to Hawaii from November to May.
-One of the choicest ways to see them (and the rest of Maui’s ocean animals) is with Hawaii Ocean Rafting.
-Call (808) 661-7238.
+One of the choicest ways to see them (and the rest of Maui’s ocean animals) is with a Maui snorkel tour.

-Aboard these speedy but safe boats, group tours max out at 16, meaning you and your crew are in for a special, private tour of Maui—and Lanai’s—gorgeous waters.
-Their half-day snorkeling excursion—complete at 5 hours—takes visitors from Lahaina Harbor to two to three snorkeling outposts, where a guide will give you the goods on our tropical wonders while you splash in and out of the water.
+You have 2 choices: take a big double-decker catamaran or smaller raft.
+Aboard speedy but safe rafts, groups are very small, meaning you and your crew are in for a special, private tour of Maui’s gorgeous waters.
+Half-day snorkeling excursions—complete at approx. 5 hours—takes visitors Kihei Boat Ramp, Maalaea Harbor or Lahaina Harbor to two to three snorkeling outposts, where a guide will give you the goods on our tropical wonders while you splash in and out of the water.

 While Hawaii Ocean Rafting’s half-day tour includes a continental breakfast, snacks, and beverages, all that fun in the sun is sure to spur an appetite.
 Indulge yours by digging into some local eats at Aloha Mixed Plate.
 Set on the oceanfront in Lahaina, this bright, lively place serves up some serious chow, from Kalbi ribs to coconut prawns.